Women and the Economy in the 19th Century

 Women and Wage Labour

 In the early 19th century, the majority of paid labour for women was service work.
 Census records and newspaper advertisements from this period show women worked as midwives, gardeners, washerwomen, dressmakers and on occasion, innkeepers.
 By the latter part of the century it became more common for women in St. John's to work as wage earners employed as domestics, clerks, and factory workers.
 Most of these women were single and childless; married women sought wage work that could be carried out domestically, such as washing and sewing.
 The most common women wageworker in St. John's was the servant, typically an outport girl who assisted mercantile families with domestic duties and worked with the fishery.
 Domestic servants cooked, washed, cared for children, and tended to family gardens and livestock.

 Domestic work was demanding in nature and most servants worked very long hours for employers who expected them to be available at all times of the day.
 Moreover, wages were low and relationships between servant and family were often volatile.
 Court records from this period include numerous employment disputes over wage payments and allegations of mistreatment by masters.

-For an in-depth portrayal of the women who lived and worked in Newfoundland and Labrador visit Coastal Women in Newfoundland and Labrador Prior to Confederation on the Maritime History Archive (MHA) website.
+For more information on the women who lived and worked in Newfoundland and Labrador visit Coastal Women in Newfoundland and Labrador Prior to Confederation on the Maritime History Archive (MHA) website.